Zoweb/git-changelog/examples/disabled_heading_true_true_inline_false_github.md

 ##### Changes
  `3f11829000fba42a4476ca59563ee0460689c958`: change test to use current repository `    So that it doesn't give away TRADE SECRETS 🤐`

+##### Fixes
+ `388ed8e0e084e06dd88e50573051ee2131c95923`: fix using `mergeCommits` instead of `fixCommits`

+ `0db931663b07b7866c00ba3d7be7c349891cdc78`: fix code block not showing everything `    It wasn't working because one of the values was on the same line as the code block opening.`

 ##### Merges